Back to Delaware

 Who It Names or Affects

-• Delaware's Department of Education
+• The Delaware Department of Education (DOE).

-• Companies that hold digital student data
+• Companies that operate systems holding digital student data.

 Terms To Know